(In a pot on the stove - See this page if you'd rather use a Crockpot / Slo-cooker instead)

 Peel and chop one large onion.

-Put the onion pieces into the bottom of a slow cooker .
+Put the onion pieces into the bottom of a large pot .

 Remove the beef from the packaging, do not rinse it off (it is seasoned), recover the spice packet and set it aside.
 Lay the whole piece of corned beef on top of the onions.